 Wibbitz's in-house editorial team creates daily Top Story news videos using our text-to-video Control Room platform.
 In her guest post, Wibbitz Editor Tamara guides us through her process of choosing the best type of video for each news story.

 When creating videos for a multi-platform news audience, sticking to one standard format is no longer a viable option.
 The video type you choose will determine how to treat the rest of your news story, and how it will perform on your intended platform - so it should always be your first decision made in the video creation process.
-The Wibbitz Control Room offers three different video types to choose from: Voiceover, Social, and List.
+The Wibbitz Control Room offers three different video types to choose from: Voiceover, Caption, and List.
 Each video type has its own distinctive features that work best for different types of stories.
 If you are not quite sure which to choose, the following insights will help you understand which option works best for each story - according to which audiences you want to reach, and how you want your story to be told.

 Before choosing between video types, there are a few questions that need to be answered: